mukeshmahara/AW-test-api/README.md

 sudo docker compose build && docker compose up

 ```
+> **NOTE**

-### If your postgres database in your local machine is running port 5432 you might encounter the error in that case stop your local postgres
+If your postgres database in your local machine is running port 5432 you might encounter the error in that case stop your local postgres

 ```sh